Mandetaj/Mandetaj-Gplace-pretest/README.md

 Test cases were written on the sign up page but code were not glued to it as this high secured section that requires valid emails etc.
-Other class files were also added with notes/TODO in them
+Other class files were also added with notes/TODO in them N.B Finally the code base was not cleaned up just to demonstraight some of the efforts used in getting the source code to work